 Skip to main content

 DeployStack Satellite implements a hierarchical router pattern to solve the MCP context window consumption problem.
-Instead of exposing hundreds of tools directly to MCP clients, the satellite exposes only 2 meta-tools that enable dynamic tool discovery and execution.
+Instead of exposing hundreds of tools directly to MCP clients, the satellite exposes only 4 meta-tools that enable dynamic tool discovery, execution, and resource access.

 Problem Solved: Traditional MCP implementations expose all tools directly, consuming 40-80% of the context window before any actual work begins.
 The hierarchical router reduces this to <1% while maintaining full functionality.